Medical Professionalism: supporting common values

-We achieve the highest degree of individual and collective success when we work together, commit together and believe together; when we share a framework of common values, virtues and principles; and when we subscribe to the same explicit and implicit understandings.
+We achieve success when we work, commit and believe together; when we share a set of common values, virtues and principles.
+The Charter can help strengthen physicians’ professional responsibilities, to support a unified profession.

-The CMA’s Code of Ethics will turn 150 in 2018.
-This revision will reaffirm the core values and fundamental commitments that underpin the medical profession and articulate physicians’ contemporary professional responsibilities to patients, to society and to each other to guide the ethical practice of medicine.
+The Code of Ethics turns 150 this year, created in the same year as the CMA.
+This revision will reaffirm the core values and commitments that underpin the medical profession, and articulate physicians’ professional responsibilities to patients, and to society.
+The Code is a guide to the ethical practice of medicine.

 What are physicians accountable for as a commitment to the health care system?
 This new framework will serve to guide the development, implementation and management of accountability initiatives at the practice, regional, provincial, territorial and national levels.